Nodejs-Colorado/node-form-refresh/readme.md

 Do you see the `block` keyword?

 What really happens when the *index* file is rendered is that it first inherits the base template because of the `extends` keywords.
-So, the *layout* template then gets rendered, which eventually pulls in the child template, overwrite the `block` keyword with:
+So, the *layout* template then gets rendered, which eventually pulls in the child template, overwriting the `block` keyword with:

 ```html
 h1= title